FrancesCoronel/personal-website-v3/site/content/adventures/2015-04-13-reset-launchpad-with-sorty.md

 ---
-title: "Reset Your Launchpad with Sorty 🔄"
+title: 'Reset Your Launchpad with Sorty 🔄'
 date: 2015-04-13
 description: You can reset your launchpad on Yosemite using Sorty.
 banner: https://fvcproductions.files.wordpress.com/2015/04/sorty-for-os-x.png?w=1024&h=435&crop=1